elastic/ansible-elasticsearch/README.md

 #### Important Note

-**The role uses es_api_host and es_api_port to communicate with the node for actions only achievable via http e.g. to install templates and to check the NODE IS ACTIVE.
-These default to "localhost" and 9200 respectively.
+**The role uses es_api_scheme, es_api_host, and es_api_port to communicate with the node for actions only achievable via http e.g. to install templates and to check the NODE IS ACTIVE.
+These def ault to "http", "localhost", and 9200 respectively.
 If the node is deployed to bind on either a different host or port, these must be changed.**

 ### Multi Node Server Installations